Qazi Nisar

 Qazi Nisar was the Mirwaiz of South Kashmir.
 He was a founding member of the Muslim United Front (MUF) that contested the rigged 1987 Legislative Assembly elections in Jammu and Kashmir, and Ummat e Islami.
 He was a vocal advocate of freedom for Kashmiris.

-His son, Qazi Yasir, has also served as the mirwaiz of South Kashmir.
+His son, Qazi Yasir, is also serving as the Mirwaiz of South Kashmir.

 Early life

 Qazi Nisar Ahmad was born in 1952, the son of Qazi Ghulam Mohammed.
+He pursued his early education at Nusrat ul Islam Anantnag.
+He was the grandson of Qazi Qamar u Din, who led an uprising against the Maharaja of Jammu Kashmir Pratap Singh.
+His two brothers were killed during the uprising.

 Activism

-His activism started at age 19, when he was arrested for the first time for organizing a protest against the then Congressman, Mufti Mohammed Sayeed.
+His activism started at age 19, when he was arrested for the first time for organising a protest against the then Congressman, Mufti Mohammed Sayeed.
 He was bailed out after a week and was arrested again a month later.
 In 1985, he was jailed in Amphala jail for 6 months.
-He went to watch Indian Parliament proceedings where he bashed the parliamentarians in one of his best speech on the hanging of Mohammed Maqbool Bhat.
-He was perhaps one of the first people to observe 11 February as "Day of Reaffirmation" alongside Shakeel Bakshi, Nayeem Khan and Yasin Malik. in 1985 when he openly defied Governor Jagmohan’s dictate not to consume beef, sacrificing two cows in the main town square of Anantnag.
+He went to watch Indian Parliament proceedings where he bashed the parliamentarians in one of his best speeches on the hanging of Mohammed Maqbool Bhat.
+He was perhaps one of the first people to observe 11 February as the "Day of Reaffirmation" alongside Shakeel Bakshi, Nayeem Khan and Yasin Malik. in 1985 he openly defied Governor Jagmohan’s dictate not to consume beef, sacrificing two cows in the main town square of Anantnag.
 In 1986, he was detained again.
-"In Central Jail alone more than 1000 against a capacity of low hundreds were lodged in central Jail Srinagar, 50 people were lodged in each cell against a capacity of 15-20 people" says Mohammed Saeed from Pahalgam.
+"In Central Jail alone more than 1000 against a capacity of low hundreds were lodged in central Jail Srinagar, 50 people were lodged in each cell against a capacity of 15-20 people," says Mohammed Saeed from Pahalgam.
 He was detained again for 7 months in 1988 and 30 months in 1990.